ivelin/zk0/README.md

 ## Repository Branches

-- **main**: Latest stable release.
+- **main**: Stable releases.
 Use this for production setups and quick starts.
+- **staging**: Final polish before merging with main.
+No new features.
+Only bug fixes and docs polish.
-- **dev**: Active development branch.
+- **dev**: Active feature development.
 Pull requests should target dev.
 Clone or switch with `git checkout dev` for latest features (may be unstable).

 ## Project Status